-One of the most important aspects of being a good musician is the ability to develop good and trained hearing.
+One of the most important aspects of being a good musician is the ability to develop excellent and trained hearing.
 This can further be described solely as an art of deciphering musical components just with the help of listening.
-Besides that ear training can be of great and used to benefit in other aspects like memory, self confidence, developing your ability to improvise and exercising your voice and intonation.
+Besides that ear training can be of great and used to benefit in other aspects like memory, self-confidence, developing your ability to improvise and exercising your voice and intonation.

-Given these points, I will try to point out 5 effective tips on how to train your hearing.
+Given these points, I will try to point out five useful tips on how to train your hearing.

 1. Active listening

-The first step of training your ears is pointed to ability to distinguish different sounds in your environment.
+The first step of training your ears is pointed to the ability to distinguish different sounds in your environment.
 Try to close your eyes and start listening to the sounds that are surrounding you.
-Ask yourself what do your hear.
+Ask yourself what do you hear.
 Try to distinguish low from high pitched sounds.
-Listen to people talking if your are in some cafe or restaurant for example.
-Try listening to sounds of machines, footsteps and so on.
-By doing so you will be able to enhance your aural skills and this is the first important step.
+Listen to people talking if you are in some cafe or restaurant, for example.
+Try listening to the sounds of machines, footsteps and so on.
+By doing so, you will be able to enhance your aural skills, and this is the first important step.